-This post might help potential intern students, PhD candidates and postdoctoral fellows, who would like to join the Topological Data Analysis group.
+This post might help potential intern students, PhD candidates and postdoctoral fellows, who would like to join the Data Science Theory and Applications group.

 - Why is a multi-stage selection needed for candidates to join our group?